gre2/gre2.github.com/_posts/2015/2015-03-04-recreate-my-github-page.md

 category: [jekyll, github]
 tags: [jekyll, github]
 ---
+{% include JB/setup %}

 ### history

 In about 2012 I create my github page.

 Today I delete that repo and recreate it.

+Pay a visit to this [site](http://jekyllbootstrap.com/usage/jekyll-quick-start.html) to have a quick start.

 ### steps on mac